grimreaper/cpython/Doc/howto/unicode.rst

 :Release: 1.12

-This HOWTO discusses Python support for Unicode, and explains various problems that people commonly encounter when trying to work with Unicode.
+This HOWTO discusses Python's support for the Unicode specification for representing textual data, and explains various problems that people commonly encounter when trying to work with Unicode.

 Introduction to Unicode
 =======================